Murabac/Mire-Farm-Website/migrations/README.md

 ### 005_mission_vision_seed_data.sql
 Inserts initial seed data for mission, vision, and values with English, Somali, and Arabic translations.

+### 006_cleanup_public_schema.sql
+Optional cleanup script to remove duplicate tables from the public schema if they exist.
+Only run this if you have duplicate tables and want to keep only the `mire_farm_website` schema tables.

+### 007_update_products_multilang.sql
+Updates the products table to include multi-language support for name and description fields.
+Adds `display_order` and `active` columns for better product management.

+### 008_products_seed_data.sql
+Inserts initial seed data for products with English, Somali, and Arabic translations.

+### 009_contact_info.sql
+Creates the contact_info table to store dynamic contact information (location, phone, email, hours) with multi-language support.

+### 010_contact_info_seed_data.sql
+Inserts initial seed data for contact information with English, Somali, and Arabic translations.

 ## Running Migrations

 1. **Initial Setup**: Run migrations in order: